AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/overview-metrics.md

 ---
-uid: view-metrics
+uid: overview-metrics
 ---

-# View transfer metrics
+# Overview of transfer metrics

-The `Transfer Metrics` pane displays details about transfer progress from start to finish by server connectino.
-Metrics for streaming and historical events as well as stream and asset creation is shown.
+The `Transfer Metrics` pane displays details about a transfer's progress by server connection.
+Metrics for streaming and historical events and the progress of stream and asset creation are shown.

 The following table provides a description of the fields in the `Transfer Metrics` pane.